Waiver Programs

 Community Alternative Care (CAC) Waiver

-Individuals who need nursing home level of care but want to live in the community
+Individuals who need nursing home level of care but prefer to live in the community.
+Must be 65+ or meet disability criteria.

 Eligibility and Application Process